exercism/v3/languages/csharp/exercises/concept/properties/.docs/instructions.md

 ### 1 Allow the weight to be set on the weighing machine

-Implement the `WeigingMachine.InputWeight` property to allow the weight to be get and set
+Implement the `WeigingMachine.InputWeight` property to allow the weight to be get and set:

 ``` csharp
 var wm = new WeighingMachine();
 wm.InputWeight = 60m;